 Katie Price Weekly

-A weekly watch of one of our favorite telly personalities.
+A weekly watch of one of our favourite telly personalities.
 Following in the footsteps of the likes of Antony Cotton and Roxanne Pallett ATV News turns to the one and only – thank God – Katie Price.
 What’s our darling of the television screen been up to this week?

 Another week, another endless pile of tabloid coverage from the world of Price.
-There were stories about her one woman show failing to sell many tickets.
+There were stories about her one-woman show failing to sell many tickets.
 I thought maybe the British public do have taste after all, but doubt was cast on those reports – sadly.
 Then her husband was quoted as saying he’s a sex addict and his affair with their nanny was ‘cheap, cold and meaningless’ – which sounds like a line straight out of Acorn Antiques.